 What is a Sales Tax Exemption Certificate?

-When retailers purchase products to resell, they often don’t pay sales tax on the purchase.
-Instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.
-The collected sales tax is then sent by the retailer to the Department of Finance and Administration.
+When retailers purchase products to resell, they often don’t pay sales tax to the supplier on the purchase.
+The sales tax will still be paid, but instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.
+The collected sales tax is then sent by the retailer to the Arkansas Department of Finance and Administration.

 Before a business starts selling products or providing taxable services, they must first get an Arkansas Sales Tax Permit from the Arkansas Department of Finance and Administration.
 The Sales Tax Permit is sometimes referred to as a seller’s permit, sales tax number, or sales tax license.